For 350 years Royal Observatory Greenwich has been a place where people come together to explore the universe.

 This is your chance to be part of the Royal Observatory's story.
 Help protect a unique heritage site, and get ready to see the universe in a whole new light.

-The First Light project is set to begin in late 2025, with all work due to be complete by spring 2028.
+The First Light project is set to begin in autumn 2025, with all work due to be complete by spring 2028.

-We will provide as much notice as possible to our visitors about any future closures, and our astronomy teams are already working on plans to take their expertise and events out into the community and other Royal Museums Greenwich sites.
+We will provide as much notice as possible about any future closures.
+Our astronomy teams are already working on plans to take their expertise and events out to the National Maritime Museum and the wider community – sign up to our newsletter to hear how you can join them!

 Follow the project

-Subscribe to our newsletter to hear more about the Royal Observatory development, plus more exciting opportunities at Royal Museums Greenwich delivered straight to your inbox.
+Subscribe to our newsletter to hear more about the Royal Observatory development, plus more exciting events and opportunities at Royal Museums Greenwich.